On the quasi-ergodic distribution of absorbing Markov processes: Main result

 where the convergence holds for the uniform norm on $E\cup\{\partial\}$ and $\lambda>0$.
 Moreover, $\eta$ belongs to the domain of the infinitesimal generator $L$ of the semigroup $(P_{t})_{t\geq0}$ on the set of bounded Borel functions on $E\cup\{\partial\}$ equipped with uniform norm and

-According to \cite[Theorem 3.1]{CV16}, we know that Assumption (A) implies that the $h$-process $($the process conditioned to never be absorbed$)$ exists.
-More precisely, if Assumption (A) holds, then the family $(\mathbb{Q}_{x})_{x\in E}$ of probability measures on $\Omega$, defined by
+According to \cite[Theorem 3.1]{CV16}, we know that Assumption (A) implies that the $Q$-process $($the process conditioned to never be absorbed$)$ exists.
+More precisely, if Assumption (A) holds, then for all $A\in\mathcal{F}_{s}$ and all $s\geq0$, the family $(\mathbb{Q}_{x})_{x\in E}$ of probability measures on $\Omega$ defined by

 is well-defined, and the process $(\Omega, (\mathcal{F}_{t})_{t\geq0}, (X_{t})_{t\geq0}, (\mathbb{Q}_{x})_{x\in E})$ is an $E$-valued homogeneous Markov process.